Boris Johnson’s Covid announcement: The Prime Minister is being urged to resign by bereaved families and Tory MPs, who are calling for him to do so.

 Boris Johnson’s Covid announcement: Prime Minister urged to resign amid Tory MPs and bereaved families’ outrage at the party’s lockdown.

-At Prime Minister’s Questions today, Boris Johnson was grilled mercilessly about the Downing Street lockdown parties.
+At Prime Minister’s Questions today, Boris Johnson was grilled mercilessly about Downing Street lockdown parties.

-Mr Johnson made a statement before taking questions, saying he wanted to apologize for any wrongdoings at Number 10, but tried to claim he was at a “work event” when he attended the booze-fueled party.
+Mr Johnson made a statement before taking questions, saying he wanted to apologize for any wrongdoings at Number 10, but he tried to claim he was at a “work event” when he went to the booze-fueled party.

 Boris Johnson should resign as Prime Minister, according to Douglas Ross, the Scottish Conservative leader.

-In a pooled interview, he told broadcasters that Boris Johnson’s position is no longer “tenable.”
+Boris Johnson’s position is no longer ‘tenable,’ he told broadcasters in a pooled interview.

-“Unfortunately, I must inform you that his position is no longer tenable,” he said.
+“Unfortunately, I must say that his position is no longer tenable,” he said.

 And he said, “With hindsight, we would have done things differently,” which I take as an admission from the prime minister that something was wrong.
 I don’t want to be in this position, but I don’t think he can continue as Conservative leader.”

-Ben Wallace, the Defence Secretary, Anne-Marie Trevelyan, the International Trade Secretary, and Steve Barclay, the Chancellor of the Duchy of Lancaster, all backed the Prime Minister.
+Ben Wallace, the Defence Secretary, Anne-Marie Trevelyan, the International Trade Secretary, and Steve Barclay, the Chancellor of the Duchy of Lancaster, all backed the PM.

 Work and Pensions Secretary Therese Coffey, Education Secretary Nadhim Zahawi, Conservative Party Chairman Oliver Dowden, Attorney General Suella Braverman, and Cop26 President Alok Sharma are among those who have expressed their support.